Jesse-jApps/gpu-computing/README.md

 # gpu-computing
-Informations on setting up and using gpu enhanced computations with python
+GPU compution brings many advances if used for the right thing.
+Here you find some help on how to do GPU enhanced computations with python

+## PyOpenCL
+- cl_info.py # get informations about your workstation